Jonas Deichmann: 2024: Challenge 120

 Jonas plans to complete 120 long-distance triathlons in 120 consecutive days, starting on 9 May 2024.
 It will be a daily routine of 3.8 km swimming, 180 km cycling, and 42 km running.
 By the end of the challenge, it will add up to 456 km of swimming, 21,000 km of biking, and 5,063 km of running.
+On 5 September 2024, he crossed the finish line, setting a new world record.

 Public speeches

 Jonas has done a number of press tours, public appearances and motivational speeches.
 He has done interviews, conference talks, podcasts and TV appearances in various programs, including German primetime TV programs, e.g. Zervakis & Opdenhövel.
 Live..
 He has done speeches at Porsche, BMW and other companies.
 Jonas is also a popular motivational speaker at Germany's largest companies and sports clubs, including Bayern Munich, Germany's national football team and many other Bundesliga and Champions League teams.

 Philanthropy

 During his expeditions, Jonas has partnered with multiple charities.
 He has raised funds for Oxfam to draw attention to climate change as well as for World Bicycle Relief to donate bicycles in Africa.
 The first fundraising for World Bicycle Relief contributed towards 200,000 USD for 1,000 bikes to school children and community health volunteers in several African countries.
 Jonas has also spearheaded fundraising campaigns for German organizations, notably contributing to the German Youth Fire Brigade and the Laureus Sport for Good Award.